 12. Renounced U.S. Citizenship: 73

 According to the State department, someone who formally renounces their U.S. citizenship also “must renounce all the rights and privileges associated with such citizenships.”
-That includes those rights under the Second Amendment, even though legal aliens may buy and possess firearms.
+That includes Second Amendment rights, even though legal aliens may buy and possess firearms.
 This category is exceedingly rare.

 [Photo: Neon Tommy]